Mission

 Core Values

-Core values represent the lens through which all decisions and activities are viewed and considered.
-The Tucson Museum of Art is committed to the following core values.
+Our Core values represent the lens through which all museum decisions and activities are viewed and valued.

-- Affirm the importance and primacy of the art and artists that are the bedrock of its mission and that provide the inspiration for rewarding community relationships.
+- We recognize the importance and primacy of art and artists that provide inspiration for rewarding community relationships.

-- Provide quality arts education for people of all ages, abilities and backgrounds.
+- We believe quality arts education should be available for people of all ages, abilities, and backgrounds.

-- Ensure that a culture of inclusion, diversity, equity and access is represented in the museum’s collection, exhibitions and educational programs and among members of the board, staff and all volunteer groups.
+- We ensure that a culture of inclusion, diversity, equity, and access is represented throughout the museum’s collection, exhibitions, community engagement, and educational programs as well as among members of our board, staff, and volunteer groups.

-- Serve as an incubator of ideas that link the museum’s broad, diverse collection and its historical resources with the life of the community.
+- We serve as an incubator of ideas that link the museum’s diverse collection, activities, and historical properties with the life of the community.

-- Foster a culture of financial and structural sustainability to ensure the museum’s viability for future generations.
+- We foster a culture of financial and structural sustainability to ensure the museum’s viability for future generations.

 Land Acknowledgment